Flotomate/product_docs/source/purchase-management/currency.rst

 Currency
 ********

-Flotomate ITSM allows a Technician to add a Currency with a monetary value.
+Motadata ITSM allows a Technician to add a Currency with a monetary value.
 You can add a Currency in the following:

 - In a Contract